rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

     - robustness: corrupt inputs to models, check their robustness, techniques for improving them in real world.
     - Freeze model, finetune some prompts.
 Call it "adaptation"

 - Many people told me they still wanna play this game, just `to get some papers'.
-Trust me, seeing an influx of tier 1 papers accepted this way, creates a hunger for more, and it is really difficult to stop doing that.
+    -  Trust me, seeing an influx of tier 1 papers accepted this way, creates a hunger for more, and it is really difficult to stop doing that.

 - Most don't release code.
     - Unfortunately, some advisors pressure their students to play this game.
 My deepest sympathies for you.
     - Dr. Takeo Kanade came to our lab, and said: "only 3 people read your paper, you, your advisor, and reviewer'.
 Then, it dies a quick death once published.
 Noone cares about it.
-The only person it satisfied is your ego.
-Keep this in mind.
+The only thing it satisfied is your ego.
+But egos are frail.
+Your sense of achievement/happiness will last for about a week, and then you will be sad again.
     - Whatever you built is garbage if no-one uses it.
 No matter how smart you are.
+Keep this in mind.
+- while writing ablations question yourself: what all hyperparameters i introduced. what will happen i vary one of them whilst holding other constant.
+    - here is the most imp q: of all those variations, which ablation offers `something new' to the reviewer. only show that in the main paper.
+    - often i have made the mistake of doing all possible ablations, and cluttering my paper.
+        - don't be a fool like me.